 General architecture plan of these tombs includes a raised square base.
 An arched corridor running around the main building.
-Single or double-story main building with the tomb and a huge bulbous dome built on a cylinder.
+The single or double-story main building with the tomb and a huge bulbous dome built on a cylinder.
 A Chhaja or a small latticed wall all around the cylinder not only covers it but also gives an ornamental look to the dome as if it is wearing a necklace.
 Only one tomb stands like a Minar and has no surrounding corridor.
 Some domes of smaller tombs are different and look experimental.
 All the buildings are perfectly symmetrical, a distinct feature of Islamic architecture.
-Only in one tomb, instead of arches, there is beam and lintel structure.
+Only in one tomb, instead of arches, there is a beam and lintel structure.

 The actual grave lies underground below the ornate grave in the main hall.
 The internal ceiling of the dome is painted with the motifs of the time.
 Sometimes a small open window brings in the light.
 And lightens up the usually dark tomb insides and makes you see some truths of life and death.

 There is one tomb just outside the complex gate that is unfinished.
 To me, this was the most beautiful tomb – bare, minimalistic and giving an insight into how tombs were built.
 A huge bath meant to bath the dead bodies before laying them to rest.
 This is a curiously designed structure and I wish someone could explain to me how it was used.

 Baoli or Stepwell

 Last month when I was there, it was the beginning of the flowering of Gulmohar, and the complex was dotted with bright orange trees providing a perfect background or foreground for the grey-brown structures.

 If you live in Hyderabad and have yet not seen the tombs, please visit them.
 They are right in the city, cannot be too far from wherever you live.

 Another hidden gem of Hyderabad is Paigah tombs.